-Sony posts experimental Firefox OS ROM for Xperia EAlex Wagner - Deputy Managing Editor, News Desk
+Sony posts experimental Firefox OS ROM for Xperia EAlex Wagner - Editorial Director of News and Content

 Sony recently expressed an interest in Firefox OS, revealing that it's got engineers working with the new platform and that it's teaming up with carrier Telefónica to investigate development of a Firefox OS-powered product.
 Today Sony took things a step further by releasing an experimental Firefox OS ROM for its Xperia E smartphone.
 The Xperia E typically comes preloaded with Android 4.1, but Sony has posted instructions explaining how users can unlock the phone's bootloader and flash Firefox OS onto it.

 Because this is an experimental ROM, Sony notes that there are some features of the Xperia E that may not function properly after Firefox OS is loaded onto it.
 The biggest one is that there's no radio connectivity, meaning no cellular, Wi-Fi or Bluetooth support, due to the fact that the software hasn't passed certification.
 Sony also notes that the SD card could become unstable after flashing Firefox OS and that the touch sensitivity of the display isn't fully calibrated quite yet.
 The good news is that Sony's flashing tool will allow users to reflash Android onto the Xperia E if they decide that they no longer want Firefox OS on their device.